VitorBarbosaDev/barbosathebarber/README.md

 ![Multi_Display_Example](assets/images/readmeimages/readme_mutipledisplaysphoto.png)

-👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

 The site was build to be used a singular place where my brother guilherme who is a barber could promote his business and have all the information in one place in order to hopefully be able to aquire new customers